-The stated minimum GRE score for students to be accepted into the ESGP is a sum of 1200 on the verbal and quantitative portions of the GRE or 311 on the new GRE test.
-All materials in your application will be evaluated by the Graduate Studies Committee (GSC), and a decision will be made based on the total package which you submit.
+Our graduate studies committee looks for a minimum GRE of around 311 on the GRE general test.
+However, all materials in your application will be evaluated by the Graduate Studies Committee (GSC), and a decision will be made based on the total package which you submit.

 Do you accept students each term?

 Generally, students are only accepted for Autumn Semester.
 Our orientation is held in autumn, and the ESGP financial support is only available in Autumn, and usually the support is for the entire school year.

 You may apply for university housing by checking the appropriate box on the front of your application form.
 Ohio State has a Housing Office that handles applications for housing, and the information you need to apply will be sent to you by their office if you check the box.
 For students who would like to live off campus, we have an Off-Campus Student Office.
 There are all types and prices of apartments available in Columbus, and generally the cost of an apartment is less than in other cities of the same size.
 Many of our students are able to afford an apartment without having a room mate to share expenses.